-"§ 18D-412.
+"§ 18D-512.
 Private property and tenant rights.

-- (a) Except as provided in this section, the provisions of this Chapter do not require any person, corporation, or any other entity that occupies, owns, or controls a property to allow the consumption, cultivation, display, sale, or transfer of cannabis on or in that property. - (b) Except as provided in this section, a landlord or property manager may not refuse to rent to a tenant, or otherwise discriminate against the tenant, based on a past conviction for a cannabis offense. - (c) Except as provided in this section, in the case of the rental of a residential dwelling, a landlord or property manager may not prohibit the possession of cannabis or the consumption of cannabis by nonsmoked means. - (d) Subsections (a) through (c) of this section do not apply if any of the following requirements are met: - (1) The tenant is not leasing the entire residential dwelling. - (2) The residence is incidental to detention or the provision of medical, geriatric, educational, counseling, religious, or similar service. - (3) The residence is a transitional housing or sober living facility. - (4) Failing to prohibit cannabis possession or consumption would violate federal law or regulations or cause the landlord to lose a monetary or licensing-related benefit under federal law or regulations. - (e) After a warning, a landlord or property manager may take action against a tenant if the tenant's use of cannabis creates an odor that interferes with others' peaceful enjoyment of their home or property.
+- (a) Except as provided in this section, the provisions of this Chapter do not require any person, corporation, or any other entity that occupies, owns, or controls a property to allow the consumption, cultivation, display, sale, or transfer of cannabis on or in that property. - (b) Except as provided in this section, a landlord or property manager may not refuse to rent to a tenant, or otherwise discriminate against the tenant, based on a past conviction for a cannabis offense.

+- 1 (c) Except as provided in this section, in the case of the rental of a residential dwelling, 2 a landlord or property manager may not prohibit the possession of cannabis or the consumption 3 of cannabis by nonsmoked means.
+4 (d) Subsections (a) through (c) of this section do not apply if any of the following - (d) Subsections (a) through (c) of this section do not apply if any of the following requirements are met: - (1) The tenant is not leasing the entire dwelling. - (2) The residence is incidental to detention or the provision of medical, geriatric, educational, counseling, religious, or similar service. - (3) The residence is a transitional housing or sober living facility. - (4) Failing to prohibit cannabis possession or consumption would violate federal law or regulations or cause the landlord to lose a monetary or licensing-related benefit under federal law or regulations. - (e) After a warning, a landlord or property manager may take action against a tenant if the tenant's use of cannabis creates an odor that interferes with others' peaceful enjoyment of their home or property.

-"§ 18D-413.
+"§ 18D-513.
 Contracts enforceable.